'I saw the light flash before my eyes': Enchanter tragedy survivors detail harrowing ordeal

 Four survivors of the Enchanter fishing charter tragedy have revealed dramatic details of their ordeal - including the moment a rogue 10m-wave crashed into their boat, surviving for hours in freezing water, and how they were rescued.

-In a Newshub documentary aired tonight, Shay Ward, Kobe O'Neill, Ben Stinson and Jayde Cook spoke publicly for the first time - six months after the boat, one of three operated by the Enchanter Fishing Charters, overturned on March 20 during a five-day trip to the Three Kings Islands north of Cape Reinga.
+In a Newshub documentary aired on Wednesday night, Shay Ward, Kobe O'Neill, Ben Stinson and Jayde Cook spoke publicly for the first time - six months after the boat, one of three operated by the Enchanter Fishing Charters, overturned on March 20 during a five-day trip to the Three Kings Islands north of Cape Reinga.

 The men, as well the boat's skipper and charter company founder Lance Goodhew, were pulled from the water in an extraordinary rescue effort- but Cambridge men Richard Bright, 63, Mike Lovett, 72, Geoffrey Allen, 72, Mark Walker, 41, and Mark Sanders, 43, from Te Awamutu, all died.